bleech/flynt-docs/content/tutorials/creating-component/adding-styles-scripts.md

 To add CSS to a component, you can add a style file either as a plain CSS file (.css), or as a [Stylus](http://stylus-lang.com/) file (.styl).
 In this tutorial, we will use Stylus.

-Create `style.styl` in your `BlockQuote` folder, so that your file tree matches the following:
+Create `style.styl` in your `BlockQuote` folder, so that your theme folder matches the following:

 ```
 ├── flynt-starter-theme